Return Prediction for Mean-Variance Portfolio Selection: How Decision-Focused Learning Shapes Forecasting Models: Background

-\textbf{Estimation of Returns and Covariances.} As mentioned in Section \ref{sec:intro}, there has been extensive research on the estimation errors of input parameter of the MVO framework (i.e., $\mu$ and $\Sigma$).
-One of the earliest studies to highlight the relative importance of estimation errors in MVO parameters is by Chopra and Ziemba \cite{chopra1993effect}.
-They conducted simple perturbations on mean, variance, and covariance, finding that errors in $\mu$ have a relatively greater impact on the optimal objective compared to errors in $\Sigma$. \cite{palczewski2014theoretical} quantified how sensitive optimal portfolios are to estimation errors in $\mu$ and $\Sigma$, theoretically showing that the relative impact of covariance matrix errors mainly depends on the Sharpe ratio.
-In addition to these studies, a number of other research efforts have been conducted, often employing different constraints, problem formulations, or assumptions (e.g., \cite{kan2007optimal, kaut2007stability}).
+\textbf{Estimation of Returns and Covariances.} As mentioned in Section \ref{sec:intro}, there has been extensive research on the estimation errors of the input parameter of the MVO framework (i.e., $\mu$ and $\Sigma$).
+Early work highlighted the relative importance of estimation errors in MVO parameters \cite{chopra1993effect}.
+Simple perturbations on mean, variance, and covariance revealed that errors in $\mu$ have a relatively greater impact on the optimal objective compared to errors in $\Sigma$.
+The sensitivity of optimal portfolios to estimation errors in $\mu$ and $\Sigma$ has been quantified theoretically, showing that the relative impact of covariance matrix errors mainly depends on the Sharpe ratio \cite{palczewski2014theoretical}.
+Additional research has been conducted employing different constraints, problem formulations, or assumptions \cite{kan2007optimal, kaut2007stability}.
 This makes it challenging to draw general conclusions.
-To address this issue, \cite{chung2022effects} analyzed how estimation errors affect the Sharpe ratio distribution of all possible portfolios, which can be analytically calculated by using the method developed in \cite{kim2016uniformly}.
-Their findings indicate that correlations play a more significant role in the MVO framework.
-While these studies reveal how the degree of estimation errors affect the MVO framework, they do not go further into how the shape of estimation errors affect the MVO framework.
+To address this issue, recent work has analyzed how estimation errors affect the Sharpe ratio distribution of all possible portfolios, which can be analytically calculated using previously developed methods \cite{chung2022effects, kim2016uniformly}.
+These findings indicate that correlations play a more significant role in the MVO framework.
+While these studies reveal how the degree of estimation errors affects the MVO framework, they do not go further into how the shape of estimation errors affects the MVO framework.